aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/rows-and-columns/autofit-rows-and-columns/autofit-rows-for-merged-cells/_index.md

             // Merge the cells
             range.merge();

-            // Insert value to the merged cell A1 const cell1 = sheet1.cells.get(0, 0);
+            // Insert value into the merged cell A1 const cell1 = sheet1.cells.get(0, 0);
             cell1.value = "A quick brown fox jumps over the lazy dog.
 A quick brown fox jumps over the lazy dog....end";